filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 ### Faults

-If a miner detects {{<sref storage_faults>} among their seectors (any sort of storage failure that would prevent them from crafting a PoSt), they should declare these faults with the `DeclareFaults()` method of the Storage Miner Actor.
+If a miner detects {{<sref storage_faults>}} among their sectors (any sort of storage failure that would prevent them from crafting a PoSt), they should declare these faults with the `DeclareFaults()` method of the Storage Miner Actor.

 The miner will be unable to craft valid PoSts over faulty sectors, thereby reducing their chances of winning Election and SurprisePoSts.
 By declaring a fault, the miner will no longer be challenged on that sector, and will lose power accordingly.
 The miner can reverse the fault by calling `RecoverFaults()` to add the sector back into the `ProvingSet` and regain power.